SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

 Because this is an important concept there exist a couple of frameworks that have specialized in versioning data such as [DVC](https://dvc.org/), [DAGsHub](https://dagshub.com/), [Hub](https://www.activeloop.ai/), [Modelstore](https://modelstore.readthedocs.io/en/latest/) and [ModelDB](https://github.com/VertaAI/modeldb/).
-Regardless of what framework, they all implement somewhat the same concept: instead of storing the actual data files or in general storing any large *artifacts* files we instead store a pointer to these large flies.
+Regardless of the framework, they all implement more or less the same concept: instead of storing the actual data files or in general storing any large *artifact* files, we instead store a pointer to these large flies.
 We then version control the point instead of the artifact.

 <figure markdown>